townie/fredrikaverpil.github.io/_posts/2017-05-04-vendoring-qt-py.md

 ## Pro tip #2: Making your package available on PyPi

-If you wish to go even further and let users download your package from PyPi via [pip](https://packaging.python.org/installing/), you’ll need to add a `setup.py` file (and optionally a `setup.cfg` file if you e.g. wish to generate a universal wheel) and configure it accordingly.
+If you wish to go even further and let users download your package from PyPi via [pip](https://packaging.python.org/installing/), you'll need to add a `setup.py` file (and optionally a `setup.cfg` file if you e.g. wish to generate a universal wheel) and configure it accordingly.
 Read more about this over at the [`setuptools` documentation](https://packaging.python.org/distributing/).

 [Here's](https://github.com/mottosso/Qt.py/blob/master/setup.py) the `setup.py` in the Qt.py project as an example.

 ## How are you distributing Qt.py?

-I’m curious on how you make Qt.py available to users.
+I'm curious on how you make Qt.py available to users.
 Let me know in the comments below!